 The following table shows a list of these deals:

 Showing 16 of 16 price plans that match your criteria

 To benefit from the fastest 5G download speeds, you’ll need a 5G-ready handset and you’ll need to be in a 5G coverage area.
 If you aren’t able to access 5G, you can still access older types of coverage like 3G and 4G on any of these SIM cards.

 5G SIM Cards: By Network

 BT have said that their 5G mobile service will launch to customers in Autumn 2019.
 It will initially be available to BT Mobile customers who take their mobile phone plan as part of a BT Plus package.
-This gives you superfast fibre broadband at home along with BT Mobile SIM cards that have double the amount of data.
+This gives you superfast fibre broadband at home along with a BT Mobile SIM card that has double the normal amount of data.
 You’ll also be able to benefit from BT’s Keep Connected promise.

 The pricing for BT Mobile’s 5G SIM-only deals is still yet to be confirmed.
 However, you can register your interest on their website to find out more when they launch 5G.